cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 - Rebuild per frame from Map Grid
   - Replace the `world_grid.all_assets()` loop with a query against Map Grid for nodes within the camera volume (use current cull rect logic as a fallback).
   - Store the queried nodes as Screen Grid roots per layer or plane.
 Preserve `active_chunks_` for tile rendering.
-  - Make the world volume computation explicit: camera center, zoom or scale, margin, and optional z slice bounds.
+  - Make the world volume computation explicit: camera center, camera height or scale, margin, and optional z slice bounds.
   - For early integration, restrict Screen Grid selection to `world_z = 0` and document this in the code and in dev controls.
   - Add a debug path to log how many nodes per layer and per z slice are pulled each frame.

 - Update per frame camera fields
   - Use `project_to_screen` or a new helper to set `screen`, `distance_from_camera`, `on_screen`, `parallax_dx`, and related fields on each referenced `GridPoint`.
-  - Invalidate or reset per frame fields when camera or zoom changes, not only on asset movement.
+  - Invalidate or reset per frame fields when camera or height changes, not only on asset movement.
   - Ensure per frame stamps are written so stale nodes are not reused across frames.

 - Preserve current outputs for callers